influxdata/kapacitor/README.md

 # Getting Started

 This README gives you a high level overview of what Kapacitor is and what its like to use it.
 As well as some details of how it works.
 To get started using Kapacitor see [this guide](https://docs.influxdata.com/kapacitor/latest/introduction/getting_started/).
+After you finish the getting started exercise you can check out the [TICKscripts](https://github.com/influxdata/kapacitor/tree/master/examples/telegraf) for different Telegraf plugins.

 # Basic Example